Joseph-Paleologus/Machine-Learning-LendingClub/README.md

 Based on the cross-validation, the optimal value of ‘max_depth’ is 5.
 Then, we refitted the GBR model using max_depth=5.
 Also, we lowered the learning rate to 0.01 when refitting, since a smaller learning rate will likely generate more accurate model predictions in our case.
 After refitting the GBR model and predicting the testing set, we obtained a test MSE of 9.4366903363.
 Because of the large sample size and a large number of features, it takes an extended amount of time to perform cross-validation and find the optimal configuration for parameters such as max depth and sample split.
 However, the boosted tree gave us the best model among other choices with the lowest test MSE.

 </details>

+*Note: Related codes can be found in the’ Non-parametric Model (KNN & Decision Tree)’ file in the "Non-Parametric" folder of this project.*

 ### 3.3 Summary Table of Test MSE of the Models